-> Daniels: For me, it starts from my perspective.
+Daniels: For me, it starts from my perspective.
 For me orthodoxy is for the purpose of orthopraxy.
 It's not right doctrine just for right doctrine; it's right doctrine for right living.
-So if a preacher's or pastor's goal is always right living and I think they're message becomes a balanced message because your end-game is right living.
-When you see it that way you automatically become practical.
-You'll look at a message and say 'what does God want them to know in this message, and what does God want them to do?'
+So if a preacher's or pastor's goal is always right living, I think their message becomes a balanced message because your end-game is right living.
+When you see it that way, you automatically become practical.
+You'll look at a message and say "what does God want them to know in this message, and what does God want them to do?"
 That's the question that I ask and it's what I challenge our teachers to ask themselves.

 CP: What is the balance between evangelism and edification (discipleship) when you're preaching to mostly saved people in the congregation?